 My Australian Research Council Laureate Fellowship, 2020 - 2025, is a $2.6 million project that explores how Australia might best regulate the rise of data and its analysis so as to seize the related benefits while managing the many risks.
 We are currently recruiting Postdoctoral Fellows and doctoral candidates to work on this project.
 See the Laureate Project website at https://fintechrevn.org/ for details of these opportunities, and for all of the Project's research outputs.

 Along with my international co-authors, I am also participating in major, multi-year research projects on the regulation of FinTech funded by the Hong Kong Research Grants Council Research Impact Fund Grant and by the Qatar National Research Fund National Priorities Research Program Grant.
 Each is for upwards of A$800,000.

 Before this, for six years, I led two major sequential projects on the delivery of financial services over mobile devices in developing countries.
 I led a team of three to four researchers on these projects, funded by a large ARC Linkage grant in conjunction with, and generously supported by, the United Nations Capital Development Fund.

 My research on FinTech and RegTech has been downloaded more frequently from the Social Science Research Network (SSRN) than that of any other social scientist in the world (with my usual co-author, Doug Arner, ranking second).
-My research across all fields of law has been the second most frequently downloaded in the past 12 months from SSRN (after Cass Sunstein's), and, again, with Doug's work next in the rankings.
+My research across all fields of law has been the second most frequently downloaded in the past three years from SSRN (after Cass Sunstein's), and, again, with Doug's work next in the rankings.
 My joint work with Douglas, and now Dirk Zetzsche, is routinely cited in most scholarly analyses of FinTech, RegTech and cryptocurrencies.

 Areas of expertise